 Ingredient Notes

-Beans - I like the combination of black beans and pinto beans, but you could use all black or all pinto.
+- Beans - I like using a combination of black beans and pinto beans, but you can just use one type of beans if you'd like.

 How to Make